 What are you being tested on and why?

-After listening to these top analytical and commercial performers, you will be relieved to hear none of them describe any complicated maths (no circle geometry or quadratic equations).
-Nor did any of them describe having to do under odd calculations under huge time pressure (that's what computers are for).
+After listening to these top analytical and commercial performers, you will be relieved to hear none of them described any complicated maths (no circle geometry or quadratic equations).
+Nor did any of them describe having to do calculations under huge time pressure (that's what computers are for!).